dydx/Laravel-5-Artisan/README.md

 	- `Laravel Generate: Pivot Table`

 INSTALLATION
-Use Package Controller or create a the directory SublimeArtisan in your Sublime Text Packages directory, and you're ready to go.
+Use Package Controller or create a the directory LaravelArtisan in your Sublime Text Packages directory, and you're ready to go.

 USAGE
-Press Cmd + Shift + P for the dropdown command list, search for Artisan, and pick your command.
+Press Cmd + Shift + P for the dropdown command list, search for Laravel, and pick your command.

 NOTE: Artisan file needs to been in the root folder of your structure in the sidebar.